 An example of the approach used in this paper is now described.
-In one scenario, a SOWFA simulation including one turbine modeled as an actuator disk with rotation is simulated (see Fig 1.)
-Fig 1 illustrates a turbine in positive yaw in the convention used of positive being a counter-clockwise rotation when viewed from above.
-The simulation is run for 2,000 seconds, and

-30 the flow is averaged over the last 1600 seconds to allow for transients to dissipate.
+In one scenario, a SOWFA simulation including one turbine modeled as an actuator disk with rotation is simulated (see Fig. 1).
+Figure 1 illustrates a turbine in positive yaw in the convention used of positive being a counter-clockwise rotation when viewed from above.
+Note that for all figures, horizontal planes (such as Fig. 1) are viewed from above, while cross-stream planes (such as Fig. 3) are viewed from upstream.
+The simulation is run for 2000 s, and the flow is averaged over the last 1600 s to allow for transients to dissipate.
 The averaged flow is provided directly via OpenFOAM output functions.
 From the averaged flow, a power is computed, which would have been produced by an additional hypothetical turbine at some point downstream.
 This way, rather than results from a handful of turbine positions, a continuum of turbine locations can be considered.
 This approach was adapted from power calculations used in Vollmer et al. (2016) This power is computed by averaging the cubed wind speed over a hypothetical rotor disk from the averaged flow.
-The cubed average is then converted to power through where $\rho$ is the density, A is the rotor area, $C_p$ is the coefficient of power (which is derived from a look-up table based on wind speed precomputed from the aero-elastic turbine simulator FASTJonkman and Buhl Jr.), and U is the rotor averaged wind
+The cubed average is then converted to power through where ρ is the density, A is the rotor area, C_p is the coefficient of power (which is derived from a look-up table based on wind speed precomputed from the aero-elastic turbine simulator FAST; Jonkman and Buhl Jr., 2005), and U is the rotor averaged wind speed.
+The hypothetical turbine can be swept across the area behind the turbine in the averaged flow to compute the effect on power for turbines across a wide range of locations.
+This method allows for inspection of change in power for a wide variety of turbine array configurations.
+For comparison, this process can be repeated directly in FLORIS to compute the power of a downstream turbine for a range of locations.